LTW85/skflex/README.md

 - Make predictions using test data
 - Produce classification report for comparison
 - Produce confusion matrix for comparison
-- Provide summary using given evaluation metric
+- Provide an ordered summary (ranked best to worst score) using given evaluation metric

 #### Parameters:
 - models - model objects to be trained and evaluated